Now available in UK, US/Canada Ebook and paperbackPaperback.

 Sandy Balfour Author:Vulnerable in Hearts: A Memoir of Father’s Sons and Contract Brisdge.

-it paints so vividly of the author’s father, of his courtship of his mother and of his relationship with his son.
+I found it a riveting read, in terms of the overall narrative, the picture it paints so vividly of the author’s father, of his courtship of his mother and of his relationship with his son.
 He comes alive - reticence and all – in the pages.
 The book is also, quite obviously, the result of a tour de force of detailed digging; investigation and inspired joining up of dots. sensation of “I wish I could have asked more questions, investigated more the background to the people that they were as we were growing up” resonated strongly with me. and will do with many.

-Tim Stevenson Lord Lieutenant of Oxfordshire 2008-2021
+Sir Tim Stevenson Lord Lieutenant of Oxfordshire 2008-2021